 One of England's most accomplished, independent classical choirs, Worcester Festival Choral Society has brought ‘the great choral works’ to Worcestershire since 1861.
 With a membership of around 140 auditioned singers trained by Worcester Cathedral’s Director of Music Samuel Hudson, the Society stages three major concerts each year in Worcester Cathedral, supported by professional orchestras and internationally renowned soloists.
-A popular annual ‘Come & Sing’ choral workshop gives non-members the chance to learn a choral masterpiece in a day.
-Many members are also selected to participate in the world-famous Three Choirs Festival chorus each summer.
-In the late 1890s the Society had close associations with Sir Edward Elgar and his family.
+A popular annual ‘Come & Sing’ choral workshop each spring also gives non-members the chance to learn a choral masterpiece in a day.
+In addition, many members are selected to perform in the world-famous Three Choirs Festival chorus each summer.
+In the late 1890s the Society had close connections with Sir Edward Elgar and his family.
 Elgar conducted many of Worcester Festival Choral Society's concerts, led its orchestral band for a time, and premiered two of his choral works with the Society.
-Today Worcester Festival Choral Society concerts range from major masterpieces such as Verdi’s Requiem and Handel’s Messiah and Bach's St John Passion, to exciting new works from contemporary composers such as Lauridsen and Dove.
-Enquiries from prospective new members (subject to existing numbers), patrons and corporate sponsors are always welcome.
+Today Worcester Festival Choral Society concerts range from major masterpieces such as Mozart's Requiem, Handel’s Messiah and Bach's St John Passion, to exciting new works from contemporary composers.
+Enquiries from prospective new choir members (subject to vacancies), Patrons and corporate sponsors are always welcome.
 For information or concert tickets visit https://www.wfcs.online